Save money on your mortgage.

 Learn about what your payment could be at renewal and how you can save by renewing your mortgage with Perch.

 The Bank of Canada announced on December 6 that they will hold interest rates steady for the time being.
 The current overnight rate remains at 5.00%.

 We predicted that the Bank of Canada would hold rates steady in our interest rate forecast as a result of slowing inflation and a weakening economy.

 How will the latest Bank of Canada interest rate announcement impact the mortgage market

-The latest Bank of Canada interest rate announcement occurred on October 25.
-The Bank of Canada announced they were going to hold rates steady in October following reports of slowing inflation and a stagnating economy.
-This is the second such pause in recent times as the Bank of Canada last paused rate hikes in January to evaluate the effect of previous interest rate increases.
-The current policy interest rate remains at 5.00%.
+The latest Bank of Canada interest rate announcement occurred on December 6.
+The Bank of Canada announced they were going to hold rates steady in December following reports of slowing inflation and a stagnating economy.
+Inflation continues to move towards the Bank of Canada’s target and the economy has ground to a halt, so the current conclusion is that enough has been done.

 The current focus for the Bank of Canada remains bringing inflation back in line with the targeted 2%.
 The Bank of Canada is anticipated to begin cutting rates in late 2024 into 2025.
 During the next few years adjustable rate mortgage holders are likely to see lower payments.